Castleton Public Library

 Want to help support and raise funds for the library?
 Come join the Friends!
 All are welcome.

 Join us the first Monday of each month for a book discussion!
 Books available at the front desk.
-June's title is Gold Diggers by Sanjena Sathian.
+This month's title is Supercommunicators: How to Unlock the Secret Language of Connection by Charles Duhigg.

 Digital Library Resources